 And I was.
 All of the stress and worry and anxiety about going fast had fallen away, the only goal was to skate well.

 Now, I didn’t skate as well as I could, I still rushed a bit.
 But it’s better than it ever has been because I was only focusing on one thing “Skate well”.
 I had my fastest start to date, and my fastest lap and set over a half-second PR.
-More interestingly, using at the first 100m, I’m listening for my opening time, to see how fast (or not) I’m going.
-I didn’t do it this time, I was oblivious, I was focusing on skating well, not what my times were.
+More interestingly, usually at the first 100m, I’m listening for my opening time, to see how fast (or not) I’m going.
+I didn’t do it this time.
+I was oblivious to and just focusing on skating well, not what my times were.